teuton-software/asker/README.md

 │           └── sith.yaml
 ├── Rakefile
 ├── README.md
+├── run
 └── spec

 ```

 * *README.es.md*: This help file
-* *build*: This is the script file that will "build" our questions file
+* *run*: This is the script file that will build our questions file
 from conceptual map files.
 * *lib*: Directory that contains the ruby classes and modules of this project.
 * *maps*: Directories where we save our own conceptual maps (using HAML or XML file format).